MicrosoftLearning/mslearn-ai-studio/Instructions/06-Explore-content-filters.md

 1. Apply the changes to the system message.

-1. In the **Chat session** section, re-enter the following prompt.
+1. In the **Chat history** section, re-enter the following prompt.

     ```
    Describe characteristics of Scottish people.
     ```

 8. Observe the output, which should hopefully indicate that the request to be racist and derogative is not supported.
-This prevention of offensive output is the result of the default content filters in Azure AI Foundry portal.
+This prevention of offensive output is the result of content filtering.

 > **Tip**: For more details about the categories and severity levels used in content filters, see [Content filtering](https://learn.microsoft.com/azure/ai-studio/concepts/content-filtering) in the Azure AI Foundry portal service documentation.